rchakode/oneinsight/README.md

 [RealOpInsight Labs Project](http://realopinsight.com).
 The software is licensed under the terms of Apache 2.0 License.

-Contributions are the properties of their respective authors.
+Contributions and third-party libraries are the properties of their respective authors.

 Get Started
 ===========